What Does it Take to Get an Explosive Vertical Leap?

 Create A Meal Plan

 Your body requires copious amounts of good food to help grow the muscles necessary for jumping.
-Most players will continue to work on their game as well as training to jump higher, so you will need to increase your intake of nutrients.
+Most players will continue to work on their game as well as train to jump higher, so you will need to increase your intake of nutrients.

 It isn’t enough to eat, you should eat as clean as possible and supplement when needed.
 To become a high level, explosive leaper, you will need to fuel your body as an elite athlete would.